Abduh-Belhaje/mobile-bank-app/README.md

 - **Transaction Service**: Processes transactions and provides transaction history.
 - **Notifications Service**: Sends real-time alerts and notifications to users.

-## Architecture

-The application is designed with a microservices architecture to ensure scalability and maintainability.
-Each service operates independently and communicates via REST APIs.

-### Services

-1. **Authentication Service** : Handles user registration, login, and session management.
-2. **Account Management Service** : Manages user bank accounts, including balance inquiries and account details.
-3. **Transaction Service** : Processes financial transactions and maintains transaction history.
-4. **Notifications Service** : Sends real-time notifications and alerts to users about their account activities.

 ## Tech Stack